-Karen Shepard is a Chinese American born and raised in New York City.
-She is the author of four novels: An Empire of Women, The Bad Boy’s Wife, Don’t I Know You?, and The Celestials.
-Her short fiction has been published in the Atlantic Monthly, Tin House, and Ploughshares, and her nonfiction has appeared in More, Self, USA Today, and the Boston Globe.
-She teaches writing and literature at Williams College in Williamstown, Massachusetts, where she lives with her husband, writer Jim Shepard, and their three children.
+Karen Shepard is a Chinese-American born and raised in New York City.
+She is the author of four novels, An Empire of Women, The Bad Boy’s Wife, Don’t I Know You?, and The Celestials.
+Her short fiction has been published in the Atlantic Monthly, Tin House, and Ploughshares, among others.
+Her nonfiction has appeared in More, Self, USA Today, and the Boston Globe, among others.
+She teaches writing and literature at Williams College in Williamstown, MA, where she lives with her husband, novelist Jim Shepard, and their three children.

 Karen Shepard’s characters vibrate with desire and disappointment, so obdurately individual that a whole world springs to life around them.

 —Andrea Barrett, author of SHIP FEVER and THE AIR WE BREATHE

 Virginia Woolf have the snares and scars of familial relationships been